PlasticStudio/IconField/README.md

 - upgrade to v2.5
 - create new folders in CMS Files area based on IconField set up, eg `SiteIcons` (or reload cms page with iconfield to create).
 Can have nested folders inside SiteIcons.
 - upload and publish icons
-- update IconFields to use new source path, eg `IconField::create('SocialIcon', 'Icon', 'SiteIcons')`
+- update IconFields to use new source path, eg `IconField::create('SocialIcon', 'Icon', 'SiteIcons')`.
+You should see relevant icons display in iconfield.
-- run task `IconFieldPathMigrator_BuildTask` for each class that has been updated
+- to update database and relink selected icon: run task `IconFieldPathMigrator_BuildTask` for each class that has been updated
 - make sure to add params `?classname=Skeletor\DataObjects\SummaryPanel&field=SVGIcon`
 - if your new folder is not 'SiteIcons', add this to the params as well, eg `&new-path=NewFolder`
 - lastly, remove the icon folder from client/assets